ssardina-agts/elevator-sarl-mw/README.md

 This project was part of a team-based programming project course under the supervision of A/Prof. Sebastian Sardina (see below for contacts).
 The largest part of that project involved extending the Java-based elevator simulator and can be found [here](https://bitbucket.org/ssardina-research/elevator-sim).

-Please refer to the [**Project Wiki**](https://bitbucket.org/sarlrmit/sarl-elevatorsim-ctrl/wiki/Home) for information on how to install and use this infrastructure.

 ## PRE-REQUISITES

 * Java Runtime Environment (JRE) and Java Compiler (javac) v1.8 (sun version recommended)